ugonnaagwu/practicechangeremote/Week 4/[ENG4.1]Using Firebase In A React App/Firebase.md

 Useful for:

-- Changing *part* of an object in the database (in contrast to set, which r*eplaces the entire object with a new object*)
+- Changing *part* of an object in the database (in contrast to set, which *replaces the entire object with a new object*)

 ##### Example code providing this functionality, inside MyFirebase.js: